Trusts Act 2019. The Final Countdown

 - Acting in the best interests of the beneficiaries;

-- Exercising powers for a proper purpose; and, possibly the most controversial duty.
+- Exercising powers for a proper purpose; and, possibly the most controversial duty

 - Disclosing trust information to all beneficiaries of the trust, such as financial statements and accounts.

-The purpose of this article is to bring to the attention of all settlors, trustees, and appointors of trusts the fact that they need to take action, sooner rather than later, to make sure that they are Trust Act ready.
+The purpose of this article is to bring to the attention of all settlors, trustees, and appointors of trusts the fact that they need to take action, sooner rather than later, to make sure that they are Trusts Act ready.
 The Final Countdown for 30 January 2021 is on….

-It is anticipated that the obligations and requirements set out under the Trust Act will cause many settlors and trustees (of the 500,000 or so trusts in New Zealand) to consider modifying the terms of the trust deed that they administer.
+It is anticipated that the obligations and requirements set out under the Trusts Act will cause many settlors and trustees (of the 500,000 or so trusts in New Zealand) to consider modifying the terms of the trust deed that they administer.
 However, such modifications can give rise to important questions.
 As examples:

 - Trustees apprised of the Act’s requirements and trustee responsibilities may ask to resign and be discharged from their role, but can this be done easily and without ongoing liability?